nirmata/crossplane/README.md

   ```
   az login
   ```
-  It will redirect you to azure login page, where user has to authenticate cli with azure credentials After authentication come back to cli, Run below command to see user details
+  It will redirect to azure login page, where user has to authenticate cli with azure credentials After authentication come back to cli, Run below command to see user details

   ```